 With microphones, the main thing you need to know is that you can’t really go wrong with a Rode mic.
 The other big thing to know is that you want your microphone as close to the person speaking as possible.
 For most closeup vlogging shots, a shotgun mic works great.
 For filming someone from a distance, like an interview, a lav mic can be helpful (though expensive).

 - Shotgun Mic: This is the standard vlogging mic style, and is good for most vlogging scenarios.
 If money’s not an issue, the Video Mic Pro Rycote Lyre w/Wind Coat ($220) is a great option.
 If you’re on a budget, go for the VideoMic Go ($60).

 - Lav Mic: The RodeLink FM Wireless Filmmaker System ($329) is worth the money.
 If you go this route, these little stickies ($20) are a lifesaver, because they allow you to attach the mic to the subject’s skin instead of their clothing.

 - Phone Mic: The mics I linked to above are best for cameras.
 If your vlogger is shooting on a smartphone, pick one of Rode’s mobile mics.

-If your vlogger doesn’t have a special vlogging light, get them the Neweer Ring Light Kit ($142).
-It is hands-down my favorite light and a complete game-changer if a vlogger is currently working with household lights.
+If your YouTuber doesn’t have a special vlogging light, get them the Diva Ring Light Super Nova ($229) It is hands-down my favorite light and a complete game-changer if a vlogger is currently working with household lights.
+To save a little money, the Neweer Ring Light Kit ($120) is also great, along with the $1.
 This is also one of the few instances that I totally recommend getting the full bundle/kit.
 This light adapts well to most situations (it gets really bright and dims nicely) and makes everyone look good.
-(If you want to save money, the $105 version of this kit is also great.)

 If you vlogger currently has some lights already, they probably still want more lights.
 However, at that point, it’s a good idea to ask which specific items they want/need.